-The Bookshelf app is a sample web app written in Python that shows how to use a variety of Google Cloud Platform (GCP) products, including:
+The Bookshelf app is a sample web app written in Python that shows how to use various Google Cloud Platform (GCP) products, including:

 - App Engine flexible environment